As we embrace spring, Really blog manager Carla Foote nudges us to be on the lookout for hope, however it emerges.

 In the spring, this hope is rewarded with beauty.
 Sure, some of the bulbs don't make it.
 The squirrels dig up some for winter food.
 Others conceal disease and remain stagnant.
 But most create new life and beauty.

-But now we turn the calendar to spring.
-The bulbs that were seemingly dormant in the winter are now sending up shoots.
-The early bulbs have already made their appearance.
+As we turn the calendar to spring, the bulbs that were seemingly dormant in the winter are now sending up shoots and the early bulbs have already bloomed.

 I love that Easter is in the spring (in the northern hemisphere).
 Is there a better symbol of death coming to life than bulbs pushing forth?
 I know the parallels aren't completely accurate.
 Jesus was actually dead - and the bulbs are just dead-looking.
 But still - the metaphor of hope pushes through.

-So today, just a few weeks before Easter, I am on the lookout for hope.
-We need to continue on through the last days of Lent and the events of Holy Week, where the weight of grief and pain and sacrifice are important to consider.
-And for many, the grief of this year is heavy.
+So today, just a few days after Easter, I am on the lookout for hope.
+During Lent and the events of Holy Week, we felt the weight of grief and pain and sacrifice.
+I have many friends who have experienced heavy loss and grief this year.
+I am also grieving friends who have died.
 Grief and lament are necessary.
 Yet we grieve as those who also have hope.

 Spring flowers are bursting forth.
 But more than that, there is the hope of new life in the dead places of my own soul.
 That's the real miracle.
 I worship the One who was crucified, died, and rose again.
 The Creator, not just the creation.
 The ultimate miracle of Jesus is hope realized - life can spring from dead places.